This article first appeared in Decision Marketing written by, Nick Blenkarne, Head of Strategy UK.

 Magical things can happen when you combine data, art, and technology in digital and real-world experiences.
 And rather than giving into the scaremongering of AI, marketers should embrace it as a valuable ally in crafting meaningful brand experiences.

-Head of Strategy, UK
+Head of Strategy, Imagination London

 As Head of Strategy, Nick is responsible for laying the strategic foundation for inspiring brand experiences working with clients such as Visa, Major League Baseball and LG.
 Working symbiotically with creative and project delivery teams to deliver insight-driven campaigns grounded in experience, and amplified by compelling content and smart uses of social.
 With a focus on effectiveness, he employs a mix of planning tools and techniques to ensure those experiences are both solving business problems and adding value to customers.